emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 them to show off their design chops.

 Consistency in the second pairing interview is harder to handle.
-The second accommodate pairing session needs to vary a little to the candidate.
-Some candidates are best served by showing off their skills in more than one language, or by working on a large, existing project.
-Our structure should be aimed at giving the candidate the best possible chance of success in order to cut down on false negatives.
+The second pairing session needs to vary a little to accommodate the candidate.
+Some candidates are best served by showing off their skills in an additional language, or by working on a large, existing project.
+In order to cut down on false negatives, our structure should be aimed at giving the candidate the best possible chance of success.
 Bridge Agents are in a good place to help define the structure here.
 Rubrics though, let us keep our evaluation consistent while varying our structure.